rust-lang/rust/doc/tutorial.md

 ~~~~

 The elements of a vector _inherit the mutability of the vector_,
-and as such individual elements may not be reassigned when the
+and as such, individual elements may not be reassigned when the
 vector lives in an immutable slot.

 ~~~ {.xfail-test}